NaiNonTH/NaiNonTH/README.md

 ## More about me:
 📕 I'm a student, currently.
 🇹🇭 I'm from Thailand.
-👀 I’m interested in Games, Mods, and HTML/CSS
+👀 I’m interested in Games, Mods, and Web Development

+Do Minecraft resource packs and some small Web app projects in my free time.

 ---
 [Check out my brand new website!](https://nainonth.github.io)